Projective line

-In mathematics, a projective line is, roughly speaking, the extension of a usual line by a point called a point at infinity.
-The statement and the proof of many theorems of geometry are simplified by the resultant elimination of special cases; for example, two distinct projective lines in a projective plane meet in exactly one point (there is no "parallel" case).
+In projective geometry and mathematics more generally, a projective line is, roughly speaking, the extension of a usual line by a point called a point at infinity.
+The statement and the proof of many theorems of geometry are simplified by the resulting elimination of special cases; for example, two distinct projective lines in a projective plane meet in exactly one point (there is no "parallel" case).

 There are many equivalent ways to formally define a projective line; one of the most common is to define a projective line over a field K, commonly denoted P1(K), as the set of one-dimensional subspaces of a two-dimensional K-vector space.
 This definition is a special instance of the general definition of a projective space.

-The projective line over the reals is a manifold; see real projective line for details.
+The projective line over the reals is a manifold; see Real projective line for details.